ghellings/storygamesla.com/src/pages/games/dream-askew.md

   - diceless
   - playbooks
   - moves
-permalink: /games/Dream-Askew
+permalink: /games/Dream-Askew/
 ---
 _Dream Askew_ is a game from a book containing two games the other titled _Dream Apart_.
 The title of this book is _Belonging Outside Belonging_.
-These two games were based on the same new game system introduced in this book called **no dice, no masters**, although the story game community most often refers to this system as **BoB** ( short for Belonging Outside Belonging).
-This system is heavily inspired by **PbtA** ( Powered by the Apocalypse ). _Dream Askew's_ setting is also inspired by Apocalypse World, it focuses on themes of violence, oppression and queer sexuality.
-The **BoB** game system created for this game and _Dream Apart_ has been used in many other games.
+These two games were based on the same new game system introduced in this book called **no dice, no masters**, although the story game community most often refers to this system as **[BoB](/games/tags/BoB/)** (short for Belonging Outside Belonging).
+This system is heavily inspired by **[PbtA](/games/tags/PbtA/)** ( Powered by the Apocalypse ). _Dream Askew's_ setting is also inspired by _[Apocalypse World](/games/apocalypse-world/)_, it focuses on themes of violence, oppression and queer sexuality.
+The **[BoB](/games/tags/BoB/)** game system created for this game and _Dream Apart_ has been used in many other games.
 It's notable for being GMless and Diceless, hence the **no dice, no masters** moniker.